ianmorgan/graph-store/docs/standards.md

  or a problem with the server) and not genuine application errors, for example trying to create an account that already exists, which should be returned as part of the data (see below).
-In programming terms this can be thought of as an API where any method may through exceptions but any substantial business rule that might require decisions by a client layer, as opposed to dropping into a generic "something is wrong, please try again" style message), should be coded to as part of the return data.
+In programming terms this can be thought of as an API where any method may through exceptions but any substantial business rule that might require decisions by a client layer, as opposed to dropping into a generic "_something is wrong, please try again_" style message), should be coded to as part of the return data.

- Servers may still of course return other status codes before they even reaching the application logic, e.g. 404, 401, 503.
+ Servers may still of course return other status codes before they even reaching the application logic, e.g. 401, 404, 503.

 ## Use of HTTP verbs